Seth01000011/pdfSplitArchived/README.md

 # pdfSplitter

-Splits PDFs according to key words
+Splits PDFs according to keyword(s)

 # Usage

 - Place pdfSplitter in directory with pdf to be split
 - Use in the terminal with:
   $ python3 pdfSplitter.py [filename.pdf] [string to end section on]
+- pdfSplitter will create a subdirectory named "./split*pdfs/" and output the various sections as "section*[number].pdf"

 # TODO's